Argentina moves to increase financing options ahead of debt talks

 Reserves have risen by about $1 billion to $25.5 billion since Macri's Dec.
 10 inauguration.

+"Negotiations with the banks remain open, but now there is no urgency," one of the sources said on Tuesday.
+"No amount has been set and no terms have been agreed upon."

-(Additional reporting by Gabriel Burin and Jorge Otaola; editing by Clive McKeef)
+(Additional reporting by Gabriel Burin and Jorge Otaola; Editing by Bill Trott and Clive McKeef)